Caudillos de Chihuahua: 2020 season

 The Caudillos played their first game on 22 February against the Tequileros de Jalisco as a local team with a 53–13 win.
 Then, the Caudillos won other three games before the season was cancelled due the COVID-19 pandemic in Mexico.
 The team had a perfect season with four victories against Tequileros, Rojos, Centauros and Bulldogs.

-On 9 February 2022, head coach Mauricio Balderrama announced his resignation due to personal reasons.
+On 9 February 2022, head coach Mauricio Balderrama announced his resignation for personal reasons.

 Landeros era

-After Balderrama's resignation, the Caudillos announced that the new head couch for the 2022 season would be Federico Landeros Rodríguez.
+After Balderrama's resignation, the Caudillos announced that the new head coach for the 2022 season would be Federico Landeros Rodríguez.

 2022 season

 The Caudillos began their season with a 28–9 loss to the Parrilleros de Monterrey.
 The next week, the Caudillos hosted the Pioneros de Querétaro in a 43–6 win.

 In the several weeks, the Caudillos won another four games against Tequileros de Jalisco, Tiburones de Cancún, Jefes de Ciudad Juárez and Bulldogs de Naucalpan with a mark of 31–14, 62–0, 21-14 and 61-12 respectively.
-In the other hand, the team loss two games against Rojos CDMX and Los Cabos Marlins with a mark of 49-40 and 32–29.
+In the other hand, the team loss two games against Rojos CDMX and Cabo Marlins with a mark of 49-40 and 32–29.

 The team qualified to the postseason and traveled to Monterrey to play against the Parrilleros, though they lost 27–23.